Which Product Background Color to Use in Your Ecommerce Photos

 With ecommerce becoming a preferred way to shop, buyers want to understand the look and feel they would get from physically entering a store.
 This is why product photography plays such a crucial role in your shoppers’ buying process.
 The more angles, information, and even textures you can show of your product, the better.

-Not only are your product photos essential for your website, but also for your paid channels like Google ads, Facebook ads, and other social media platforms including YouTube and other video marketing.
+Not only are your product photos essential for your website, but also for paid channels like Google ads, Facebook ads, and other platforms like YouTube and TikTok.

-Set your product photography up for success by starting on a white background.
-This is a place where we recommend all our clients start.
-A clean white background can let a customer see your product without any visual distractions.
+Probably the most common background color for product shots is white.
+You can set your product photography up for success by starting on a white background.
+This is where we recommend all our clients start.
+A clean white backdrop can let a customer see your product without any visual distractions.
 Think of white backdrops as air.
 It helps you create a minimalist presentation that puts your product front and center.
 White backdrops really shine by letting your product shine.

 It’s also worth noting that lots of image colors can create larger file sizes.
 If you're worried about load times on your website, plain white backgrounds may help decrease the overall data size of your product images.